liu-bodong/CV-Lab/README.md

 ## Quick Start

 ### 1. Prepare Your Dataset
 Implement your dataset class in `datasets/` or use the provided datasets as a reference.
 The framework expects dataset classes to return image-mask pairs.
+You can use or add data augmentations in `datasets/data_aug.py`.
+And `datasets/data_utils.py` for any utility functions.

 ### 2. Configure Training
 Edit `hyper.yaml` to set your parameters.
 Note that the framework uses a dynamic configuration system implemented by reflection in python.
 Each sub-module exports classes and methods to be used.
 Please pay attention to the exact naming of imported components.
 Refer to the following example for a glimpse of hyper parameter editing: